Oklahoma Senator Inhofe recovering at home after heart surgery

-Oct 8 (Reuters) - U.S. Senator James Inhofe was recovering at home in Tulsa on Tuesday from emergency quadruple bypass heart surgery, but expects to return to Washington “soon and even stronger to continue the fight,” according to a statement from the Oklahoma Republican.
+(Reuters) - Senator James Inhofe was recovering at home in Tulsa on Tuesday from emergency quadruple bypass heart surgery, but expects to return to Washington “soon and even stronger to continue the fight,” according to a statement from the Oklahoma Republican.

 Inhofe, 78, had the surgery in a Tulsa hospital on Friday after doctors found a blockage during a routine visit, he said.
 He was released from the hospital on Tuesday afternoon, a spokeswoman for the senator said.